 Jeffrey Howard is an assistant professor of English and the Director of the Writing Center at Converse University.
 He received a PhD in English and the Teaching of English, as well as a graduate certificate in Teaching English to Speakers of Other Languages (TESOL), from Idaho State University in 2017.
 He also graduated summa cum laude with a BA in English (Professional Writing emphasis) from BYU–Idaho in 2010 and an MA in English (Literature and Writing) from Utah State University in 2013.
-He teaches composition and advanced composition courses at Converse.
+He teaches writing and multimodal composition courses at Converse.

 His current research focuses on literacy narratives and critical self-reflection, the professionalization of writing center consultants, and the preservation of writing center history through digital humanities initiatives.
 His articles on writing studies and writing centers have appeared in WLN, Southern Discourse in the Center, The Peer Review, and Teaching English in the Two-Year College.